-Total: £105 000
+Total: £104 776

-Activity Evidence that supports this approach Challenge number(s) addressed Continue from 2021- 2022 Teaching assistant led interventions October 2021 - We have a highly skilled team of Teaching Assistants who receive in house training on how to deliver targeted interventions based around the programmes and pedagogies we use.
+Activity Evidence that supports this approach Challenge number(s) addressed 2021-2024 Teaching assistant led interventions We have a highly skilled team of Teaching Assistants who receive in house training on how to deliver targeted interventions based around the programmes and pedagogies we use.
 This includes using published intervention programmes such as 'Read, Write, Inc' (Phonics) and 'Number Sense' (Maths), and targeted support for pupils that complement what is being taught by the teacher in main sessions by using pre and post teach intervention.
 The EEF's publication on 'Teaching Assistant Interventions' clearly outlines that how the TAs are deployed is vital and that, if done so in a targeted manner, their impact can account for an additional +6 months of progress.
 The findings from this paper have not only informed our approach to targeted small group interventions outside of the classroom but also how we support pupils in English and maths sessions led by the class teacher in the mornings.
 Having targeted, structured objectives which are tailored to the needs of individuals being supported, means that in-lesson support is also proving effective especially as we foster great communication between the TA and teacher team.
 As the above publication recognises, 'High quality communication between teaching assistants and classroom teachers is likely to support good implementation of teaching assistant interventions.'
-1 and 2 Continue from 2021- 2022 Additional teacher led interventions: • Year 6 - x2 days (autumn term) • Year 6 - x1 day (spring and summer term) • Years 3 - x5days (autumn 1) October 2021 - The same teachers employed for additional support in year groups mentioned in 'Teaching' (above), also work an additional two days in their year group to provide further intervention.
+1 and 2 2021-2024 Additional teacher led interventions: (2023 - 2024) = • Year 6 - x3 days (spring and summer term) The same teachers employed for additional support in year groups mentioned in 'Teaching' (above), also work an additional two days in their year group to provide further intervention.
 We know that high quality teaching is the best means of enabling progress for disadvantaged pupils and, as these staff are familiar with the school having taught here for a number of years, they know the year group curriculum and expectations.
 They are able to offer targeted teaching (not just intervention) that supplements what is being taught in the children's usual classroom - a process advocated by 'The EEF Guide to the Pupil Premium- Autumn 2021'.
 This is often delivered in the form of pre-teach and post-teach sessions that help consolidate the main curriculum.
-1 and 2 NEW for 2022 - 2023 October 2022 - 1 and 2
+1 and 2 2022 - 2024 November 2023 - 1 and 2